The Evolution of Digital Video Marketing

 Video and live streaming on Facebook, Twitter, and Instagram

 Video content is the top format marketers leverage on social media.
-Live streaming and options for video marketing have evolved continuously on top social media networks.
+Live streaming and options for digital marketing video production have evolved continuously on top social media networks.

 A brief history of live streaming on Facebook